 Weather and road conditions can have an impact on car insurance rates.

 The climate in Pittsburgh is in between a humid subtropical and humid continental climate.
 Summers are hot and humid.
 Winters are cold with a few snowy days.
 Spring and fall can be very nice with mild temperatures and a few rainy days.
 On average, Pittsburgh has 151 rainy days and about 40 snowy days each year.
 Pittsburgh is one of the cloudiest major cities, as well as one of the cities with the most days of measurable precipitation.
 This is a factor in Pittsburgh’s poor showing in the “Best and Worst Cities for Drivers” report above.

 As residents probably know, Pittsburgh’s roads are in bad shape.
-TRIP reports that 30% of the major roads here are in poor condition and 20% are mediocre.
-These poorly maintained, pothole-filled streets costs drivers $511 a year in extra vehicle operating costs.
+TRIP reports that 25 percent of Pittsburgh's major roads are in poor condition.
+Another 22 percent are mediocre.
+These poorly maintained, pothole-filled streets costs drivers $495 a year in extra vehicle operating costs.
 Rough roads can damage cars and can play a role in car accidents.

 It's not easy, but fighting traffic tickets may be well worth your while.
 Even if you can't get the ticket dismissed, you may be able to have the charges lowered.
 If nothing else, fight the number of points assessed to your driver's license because of a moving violation.
 These points are what insurers look at when determining your insurance rates.
 If you want to keep your insurance rates low, you want to keep these points off your driver's license.

 The Pittsburgh Courts website allows you to plead guilty and pay your citation, plead not guilty and request a hearing, make installment payments, and find valuable traffic court information.

 Pittsburgh Police made 32,278 traffic stops in 2012.
 A 1.7 percent increase from the 31,724 traffic stops made in 2011.